Limows/LimFTPClient_S60/README.md

  Click the update menu item.
  After verification, the manager will offer to download the new version, if it exists.
- After downloading, close the program and run the file "Update.cab" from your Downloading directory
+ After downloading, close the program and run the file "Update.sis" from your Downloading directory

 ## Supported functions